afelten-Anses/VARtools/iVARCall2/README.md

 iVARCall2 structures its output in a folder named with the command line argument '-o' ('output' as default).
 In this folder you can find :
 * a 'REF' folder which contains a copy of the reference used for the variant calling and its index.
-* a 'BAM' folder which stocks the final bam file and its bai index for each sample analyzed.
+* a 'BAM' folder which stocks the final bam file and its bai index for each analyzed sample.
 * a 'VCF' folder which contains the g.vcf file and its index for each sample and a 'output_SNP_INDEL_filtered.vcf' file which results from the merge of all g.vcf files.
-* a 'matrix' folder where is stoked 3 differents matrix in tabular separator values format (tsv).
-This matrix represente the pairwise distance.
-The matrix 'output_SNP.tsv' is calculated only with the SNP pairwise distance, the matrix 'output_INDEL.tsv' is calculated only with the INDEL pairwise distance and the last 'output_ALL.tsv' matrix combin the both SNPs and InDels distance.
+* a 'matrix' folder where 3 different matrices are stored in tabular separator values format (tsv).
+These matrices represente the pairwise distances.
+The matrix 'output_SNP.tsv' is calculated only with the SNP pairwise distance, the matrix 'output_INDEL.tsv' is calculated only with the INDEL pairwise distance and the last 'output_ALL.tsv' matrix combines both SNPs and InDels distance.
-* a 'FASTA' folder which stocks fasta files resulted from the concatenation of detected SNPs ('output_SNP.fasta'), detected InDels ('output_INDEL.fasta') and the concatenation of both SNPs and InDels ('output_ALL.fasta').
+* a 'FASTA' folder which stores fasta files resulting from the concatenation of detected SNPs ('output_SNP.fasta'), detected InDels ('output_INDEL.fasta') and the concatenation of both SNPs and InDels ('output_ALL.fasta').
 Furthermore, a 'output_pseudoGenomes.fasta' has been created from the reference genome where SNPs variants are replaced for each sample.
-* a 'output_report.pdf' file where different important informations are registered such as iVARCall arguments and parameters, external tools version, references and a trimming and alignment statistic table.
+* a 'output_report.pdf' file where different important informations are registered such as iVARCall arguments and parameters, version of external tools, reference, as well as statistic table about trimming and alignment.
-* a 'output_statistic.tsv' file where is stocked in tsv format the pdf table.
+* a 'output_statistic.tsv' file where the pdf table is stocked in tsv format.
 * a log file 'output.log'.

-Note : without the '--removeTmpFiles' option, many others intermediate files are keeping in the output directory.
+Note : without the '--removeTmpFiles' option, many others intermediate files are kept in the output directory.

 Citations
 =========